 DIY VS. THE PROFESSIONALS

-Once you have designed your future layout, you next need to decide whether to tackle these projects on your own or to to do the work.
+Once you have designed your future layout, you next need to decide whether to tackle these projects on your own or to hire a professional to do the work.
 For a complete layout redo, you will likely want to hire a professional.
 Projects such as relocating the major appliances will likely involve moving cabinets and redoing electrical and plumbing.
 These are best left to professionals.
 Additional projects like painting the walls, switching out cabinet hardware, and installing shelves are all great opportunities to do yourself.
-It’s important to with DIY projects, as everyone has their own unique expertise to bring to the table.
+It’s important to know your limitations with DIY projects, as everyone has their own unique expertise to bring to the table.
 You don’t want to take on more than you can handle, resulting in bigger issues and more money spent to fix it.

 NOT READY TO REMODEL?